 For example, if you find your partner annoying because they always forget to buy shampoo – instead of focusing on the loss of shampoo – focus on what they’re getting right (like offering to do the food shop in the first place).

 When you shift perspective from focusing on the irritating habits to the wonderful behaviours – you’re changing your thoughts from the negative to the positive and this can make you feel more loved-up.
+Want to learn more about the power of our thoughts?
+Read my blog post on the one thing you must know about keeping your relationship alive.

 Getting that magic back from the early days seldom happens on its own.
 But doing it doesn’t have to take up all of your time – or even feel tedious.